 Want to go on an exotic vacation but think it’s way out of your price range?
 Think again, these cheap vacations are no doubt exotic, offering breathtaking scenery along with a host of things to see and do.
 From the Caribbean to Europe, South America, Asia and beyond, these destinations offer some of the cheapest, yet incredibly rewarding vacations you can take.

 As the Dominican Republic is home to many luxury beach properties, the result is some of the most competitive rates in the entire Caribbean region.
-Punta Cana, on the country’s east coast, is renowned for its glorious beaches, outstanding golf and variety of hotels, from budget-friendly to upscale.
+Punta Cana, on the country’s east coast, is renowned for its glorious beaches, outstanding golf and a variety of hotels, from budget-friendly to upscale.
 A stay here means easy access to water adventures that won’t cost a thing – just grab your snorkeling gear and swim among the colorful fish and coral reefs.
-Here it’s easy to find the perfect setting for a dream vacation without shelling out and arm and a leg.
+Here it’s easy to find the perfect setting for a dream vacation without shelling out an arm and a leg.